gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

    4470: system.processor.cores.generator: Next event scheduled at 5960
    ```

 Throughout this output, we see `r to addr --`.
-This means that the traffic generator is simulating an attempt to access memory address 0x--.
+This means that the traffic generator is simulating a request to access memory address 0x--.

 <!-- Is the sentence above accurate? -->